pointW/helping_hands_website/content/authors/Robert Platt/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Perception, planning, and control for robotic manipulation.

 interests:
 - Perception, planning, and control for robotic manipulation